mykeels/CSharp-.NET-Promises/README.md

 ####What are Promises in Programming?
 Promises are based on deference (is that a word?) which is the ability to defer or delay execution of some code, until some other code has been completed, while still leaving the processor free to do other stuff.
 In programming, a promise is usually a function, code block, method or code statement that you wish to execute asynchonously.
 You could then specify what the processor should do if the code executes successfully, or how to manipulate the result of the code, or even what should happen if an error occurs while resolving the promise.

+####Updates (Generics)
+C# Promises is now makes use of Generics!
+Hooray!
+Now, you can predict/specify the returned promise value type, unlike previously when dynamic typing was our only hope.

 ####The Promise Class
 This is perhaps the most basic Promise class you'll find.
 It consists of attributes such as: